MMK21Hub/statsapp/README.md

   <img alt="A diagram showing the inputs and outputs for StatsApp (when given a folder of chat exports), and their corresponding command-line arguments" src="./assets/StatsApp%20folder%20mode.excalidraw.svg">
 </picture>

+## Usage guide

+### Step 0: Installation

+### Step 1: Taking a WhatsApp chat export

+Open the WhatsApp chat you want to generate statistics for on your phone.
+In the Android app, press the three dots in the top bar, press **More**, press **Export chat**, and select **Without media** in the popup.

+WhatsApp will take some time to generate the export.
+Once its done, the share screen will pop up, and you can save the `.zip` file it produced by attaching it to a message to yourself, or any other method.
+Transfer the file to the computer running StatsApp.
+Finally, extract the `.zip` file so that you have the `.txt` chat export file.

+### Step 2: Run StatsApp

+TODO

 ## Development instructions

 This is a Typescript + Node.js project that uses Yarn v4 for package management.
 After cloning the repository, install dependencies by running `yarn`.